What is the SAP Policy?

 Total Units Completed / Total Units Attempted = PACE

-Maximum Time Frames:
+Example of Maximum Time Frame:

 SAP Status & Notifications

-Maximum Timeframe Ineligible | You have reached the maximum number of attempted/completed units that is allotted for your major.
-You are no longer eligible to receive financial aid. |
+Maximum Timeframe Ineligible You have reached the maximum number of attempted units allowed for your major.
+Therefore, you are not eligible for federal or state financial aid.

 Contact Us